linkedin/Liger-Kernel/README.md

 We used code from the following projects, sometimes directly, sometimes with modifications:

-Here's the updated table with the new entry for "AutoAWQ":

 | # | Project                              | Description                                                         |
 |---|--------------------------------------|---------------------------------------------------------------------|
 | 1 | [Unsloth](https://github.com/unslothai/unsloth)                | The utility to determine block size and warp; we use it to calculate block size and warp for Norm and MLP |